alfredosalzillo/sauron/README.md

 All the inputs accept the following options:

-- `templateName` the input templateName to use inside files and dir/files names
+- `name` the input name to use inside files and dir/files names
 - `type` the type of the input `question, choose, confirm`
 - `message` the message to show to the user asking for the input
 - `default` **optional** the default value to use if user skip the question

-The `templateName` could be used inside file templateName, directory templateName, and content of file and would be replaced with the value used by the user.
+The `name` could be used inside file name, directory name, and content of file and would be replaced with the value used by the user.
 Variables should be used wrapped in double brackets `{{ INPUT_NAME }}` or `{{INPUT_NAME}}`.
 Example:
 ```typescript